 See Your Personalized Mortgages Online With approvU

-A home equity loan is a one-time loan where the entire amount is paid in one lump sum.
+A home equity loan is a one-time loan with the entire amount paid in one lump sum.
 You are then required to repay the loan on a fixed schedule.

 The repayment you make for the loan is made up of your principal and your interest payments.
 The principal payment goes to pay down the borrowed loan, and the interest payment goes to pay the loan cost.